Zhong-Lab-UCSD/GIVE_homepage/Readme.md

   group-id-list='["genes", "CHi-C_promoter"]'
 ></chart-controller>
 ```
 It's much less than 2 minutes.
-So you have some time to learn some essential points of customizing it.
+So you have some time to learn essential tips for customizing your genome browser.
+Following HTML code illustration figure shows you all the information you need.

 ![2-minute code illustration](figures/2-minute_code.png)
 In this example, the genomic track data are hosted on the GIVE-Hub, which is a data center for GIVE users maintained by Zhong Lab in UCSD.
 We have collect thousands of data.
 Check out.
 you can tweak the codes to